 Virtually-mapped stacks benefit from guard pages, thus making kernel stack overflows harder to exploit.

 Do extensive checks on reference counting to prevent use-after-free conditions.
 Without this option, on x86, there already is a fast assembly-based protection based on the PaX implementation but it does not cover all cases.

 Enforce strict memory mappings permissions for loadable kernel modules.

-Although CLIP OS stores kernel modules in an initramfs located in a signed EFI binary (together with the kernel itself and its command line), we still enable and enforce module signing as an additional layer of security:
+Although CLIP OS stores kernel modules in a read-only rootfs whose integrity is guaranteed by dm-verity, we still enable and enforce module signing as an additional layer of security:

 This option requires compiler support for

 -fsanitize=local-init, which is only available in Clang. [linux-hardened]